madhums/node-express-mongoose-demo/README.md

 **Blog post 2:** Coming soon!

-This is a boilerplate node.js application illustrating various features used in everyday web development, with a fine touch of best practices.
-The demo app is a blog application where users (signing up using facebook, twitter, github and simple registrations) can create an article, delete an article and add comment on the article.
+This is a demo node.js application illustrating various features used in everyday web development, with a fine touch of best practices.
+The demo app is a blog application where users (signing up using facebook, twitter, github and simple registrations) can create an article, delete an article and add comments on the article.

+If you want to create more apps using the same approach, use [node-genem](https://github.com/madhums/node-genem) to generate the MVC skeleton.

 **Note:** You need to have node.js and mongodb installed and running